NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Explores career opportunities and job requirements of fire and rescue emergency services.
 Discusses the various duties within emergency services, including structural fire fighting, wildland fire fighting, technical rescue, hazardous materials control, fire protection, fire investigations, and incident command.
 Explains the employment testing and selection processes of federal, state, municipal, and industrial emergency service organizations.
-Develops basic emergency skills in hazard recognition, response organization, and fire extinguisher use.
+Provides information, skills, and facilities to help students develop personal fitness plans in preparation for fire service physical ability testing.
 Course fee of $30 for computers applies.

 Discusses the history and background of the fire service.
 Teaches terms, definitions, and concepts of NFPA 1001 Professional Qualifications for Firefighters Level I. Includes fire behavior, ventilation rescue, forcible entry, ladders, ropes and knots, self-contained breathing apparatus, firestreams, fire hose, salvage, overhaul, fire suppression techniques, communications, fire sprinklers, and fire inspection.
 Course fee of $20 for state services & testing applies.

-Introduces the basic principles and history related to the national firefighter life safety initiatives.
-Focuses on the need for cultural and behavior change throughout the emergency services.
+Introduces the basic principles and history that relate to the 16 national firefighter life safety initiatives.
+Focuses on the need for cultural and behavioral change related to health and safety throughout the fire and emergency services profession.
+Develops professional written communication skills as well as introduces the basics of research.

 Teaches basic manipulative skills according to NFPA 1001 Firefighter Professional Standards, Level 1.
 Includes using forcible entry tools, using self-contained breathing apparatus, tying knots and using ropes, handling salvage covers, utilizing hose nozzles and appliances, manipulating ladders, ventilation practices, search for and removal of victims, sprinkler operations, initiating emergency response, and safety procedures.
 Students are required to furnish their own approved firefighter safety clothing as follows: gloves, boots, helmet, and hood.
 Course fee of $95 for specialized clothing and materials applies.